 It does not mean that you have information to provide to others.
-That's just called "debate".
+That's just called "debate."
 It's not a free pass for "Hey, I have something off-topic that I want to say now because I think it is important."
-It means you are asking for someone else to provide information to you about the current item of business.
+It's not an announcement.
+It means you are asking for someone else to provide information to you about the current item of business so that you can make an informed decision.

-A Request for Information is not a "privileged" motion, such that it can interrupt other pending business and demand urgent attention.
-A Request for Information does not entitle you to preference in recognition such that you get to skip the line of people waiting to debate a motion.
+Request for Information is not a "privileged" motion, such that it can interrupt other pending business and demand urgent attention.
+Request for Information does not entitle you to preference in recognition such that you get to skip the line of people waiting to debate a motion.